-Presidio Knolls School Review: Expensive Mandarin Immersion Program
+Presidio Knolls School Review: Mandarin Immersion Program

 The Presidio Knolls School is located at 250 10th St in San Francisco South of Market district.
 PKS, as it is commonly known, educates 2.5 – 5 year olds in English and Mandarin for preschool.
-In a relatively new endeavor, PKS goes all the way up to the 8th grade for middle school.
-They are a relatively new school, having been founded in 2008.

 Here's a detailed review of Presidio Knolls School in San Francisco if you are considering sending your child or children there for preschool, elementary school, or middle school.